dynatrace-oss/cloud-snippets/aws/role-based-access/terraform-templates/README.md

 ### Role-based access for Managed and SaaS deployments with Environment ActiveGate

 You can use [activegate_monitoring_role](./activegate_monitoring_role/) module.
 You need to specify the following arguments:
-* `region`: The region where policy will be created
+* `region`: The region where the policy will be created
 * `active_gate_role_name`: IAM role name for the account hosting the ActiveGate for monitoring.
-This must be the same name as the ActiveGate_role_name parameter used in the template for the monitored account.
+This role name must be the same name as the ActiveGate_role_name parameter used in the template for the monitored account.
 * `assume_policy_name`:  IAM policy name attached to the role for the account hosting the ActiveGate
 * `monitoring_role_name`: IAM role name that Dynatrace should use to get monitoring data.
-This must be the same name as the RoleName parameter used in the template for the monitored account.
+This role must be the same name as the RoleName parameter used in the template for the monitored account.
 * `monitored_account_id`: ID of the account that Dynatrace should monitor

 Now you can prepare a `.tfvars` file with the following arguments: